|Date of Birth||12 February 1968, Santa Monica, California, USA|

 |Height||5' 10½" (1.79 m)|

 Rugged features and a natural charm have worked for Josh Brolin, the son of actor James Brolin.
 He has recently seen a massive surge in his career, finding well-known roles such as a policeman, a hunter, and the President of the United States.

 After The Young Riders (1989), Brolin moved back to the big screen, with mediocre success.
-He played a supporting role in The Road Killers (1994), but the film was not a hit.
+He played a supporting role in The Road Killers (1994), but the film was not a success.
 He followed up with the crime film Gang in Blue (1996), the romantic film Bed of Roses (1996), the thriller film Nightwatch (1997), and appeared with his father in My Brother's War (1997).
 However, nothing truly stuck out, especially not the box office flop The Mod Squad (1999).
 The 2000s initially brought no significant change in Brolin's career.
-He appeared in the independent film Slow Burn (2000), the sci-if thriller Hollow Man (2000) and starred in the television series Mister Sterling (2003).
-In 2004, he married actress Diane Lane and, as of now, are still together.
+He appeared in the independent film Slow Burn (2000), the sci-if thriller Hollow Man (2000) and starred on the television series Mister Sterling (2003).
+In 2004, he married actress Diane Lane and are still together.

 Despite his earlier mediocre success and fame, Brolin has maintained a choosiness in his films and, recently, these choices have paid off profoundly.
 Hopefully, he continues this streak of good fortune that his talents have finally given him.

 |Kathryn Boyd Brolin||(24 September 2016 - present)|

 |Diane Lane||(15 August 2004 - 27 November 2013) (divorced)|

 |Alice Adair||(1988 - 1992) (divorced) (2 children)|